 Firstly, you should do whatever you feel is right – if it’s a set of 10 for 3 sets (like me), so be it.
 Beginners will likely start lower than that though.

 What Muscles Will a Lunge Help Develop?

 Seeing as you’re using most of your lower body to do a lunge, you can expect to build muscle all over that area.
-The main focus would be on building your quadriceps and glutes, which are two muscles that can be covered with many other exercises, and yet people still resort to lunges.
+The main focus would be on building bigger quadriceps and glutes, which are two muscles that can be covered with many other calisthenics or weight lifting exercises, and yet people still resort to lunges.